University of Michigan–Dearborn: Proposal for an independent "Fairlane University"

+University of Michigan–Dearborn

+Leonard E. Goodall (1971 until 1979)

 In August 1970, the Dearborn campus received its first accreditation independent from the Ann Arbor campus, from the North Central Association of Colleges and Schools.
 In April 1971, it was officially renamed the University of Michigan–Dearborn (UM–Dearborn).
 In July of that year, Leonard E. Goodall, the vice-chancellor of the University of Illinois at Chicago Circle, was appointed UM–Dearborn's first chancellor.
 In the fall of 1971, the university officially became a four-year institution as it welcomed its first freshman class.
 There were 313 freshmen in that first class and overall enrollment grew by 50% to 1,369.
 University enrollment grew rapidly during the course of the decade, exceeding 6,000 in 1979.
 UM–Dearborn announced both a $19 million campus development plan and the creation of its Alumni Society in November 1973.

 Between 1978 and 1980, three major new buildings were opened on campus: the Fieldhouse and Ice Arena, the University Library, and the University Mall.
 These additions caused the center of campus to shift south of UM–Dearborn's original four buildings.

+William A. Jenkins (1980 until 1988)

 In July 1980, University of Colorado Denver acting chancellor William A. Jenkins was named the second chancellor of UM–Dearborn.
 He soon faced a major financial crisis on campus that stemmed from a recession in the state, which resulted in a $500,000 cut from the university's base budget in April 1981.
 Also in 1981, history professor Sidney Bolkosky established the Holocaust Survivor Oral History Project at UM–Dearborn.
 In the fall of 1983, minority enrollment on campus reached a record high of 9.6%.
 The university received a 13.2% increase in its annual appropriation from the state legislature in 1984–85, which enabled it to restore the 3% salary raises that it had cut in 1981–82.
 In May 1986, UM–Dearborn opened its Armenian Research Center, the first university-affiliated institution of its kind.